lterrac/nft-ticketing-usecase/README.md

  MarketPlace115.sol orchestrates the buy/sale transactions.
  Mint115_factory.sol deploys a new erc-115 colecction ( Mint115.sol).
- Refunded.sol stores the refunding parameters and it calls the oracle (GetInfected.sol) to update the number of covid infected in the Noord-Brabant region
+ Refunded.sol stores the refunding parameters and it calls the oracle (GetInfected.sol) to update the number of covid infected in the Noord-Brabant region.
+If the value from oracle is   greater than the maxInfected parameters it is possible to refund the clients trough a multisend function.
  GetInfected.sol Is the contract in charge to make the Oracle Call.